Wagner Seahawks men's basketball

 The Wagner Seahawks men's basketball team represents Wagner College in Staten Island, New York, United States.
 The school's team currently competes in the Northeast Conference.
-They are currently led by head coach Donald Copeland and play their home games at the Spiro Sports Center.
+They are currently led by interim head coach Dwan McMillan and play their home games at the Spiro Sports Center.
+The Seahawks made appearances in the NCAA tournament in 2003 and 2024.

 Postseason results

-NCAA Division I Tournament results
+NCAA Division I tournament results

-The Seahawks have appeared in the NCAA Division I Tournament one time.
-Their record is 0–1.
+The Seahawks have appeared in the NCAA Division I tournament twice.
+Their record is 1–2.

-NCAA Division II Tournament results
+NCAA Division II tournament results

-The Seahawks have appeared in the NCAA Division II Tournament three times.
+The Seahawks have appeared in the NCAA Division II tournament three times.
 Their combined record is 3–3.

 NIT results

 The Seahawks have appeared in the National Invitation Tournament (NIT) four times.
 Their combined record is 1–4.

+Players

+NBA

+No players from Wagner have ever appeared in the National Basketball Association.

+Wagner has had three players selected in the NBA draft: